-8. The Honours and Awards System of the HKSAR is a community-wide honours recognition system and is not limited to civil servants only.
+10. The Honours and Awards System of the HKSAR is a communitywide honours recognition system and is not limited to civil servants only.
 Each year, members of the public and public officers (including civil servants) are nominated for various honours or awards having regard to their contribution to Hong Kong and their public and community service.
 The recipients of the different types of awards (e.g. Bauhinia Awards, Bravery Awards, Disciplined Services and Independent Commission Against Corruption Awards, Medal of Honour, Chief Executive's Commendation) are decided by the Chief Executive on the recommendation of an Honours Committee comprising government officials and eminent community leaders.
-An average of around 140 civil servants received awards under this system annually for the past five years from 2009 to 2013.
+An average of around 120 civil servants received awards under this system annually for the past five years from 2010 to 2014, including around 40 who received the Chief Executive's Commendation for Government/Public Service and around 50 who received various Disciplined Services Awards.